AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - The new mutual recursion between types and coercions means that TypeRep has been renamed TyCoRep.
 There is also a non-trivial Coercion.hs-boot file.

+## Changes to the typechecker

+Type-checking types (that is, the functions in TcHsType) can now emit constraints deferred to the solver.
+This means that every call of these functions must be in a context that can deal with emitted constraints.
+For types that appear within expressions, this is automatic.
+For top-level declarations, though, it was necessary to add calls to `captureConstraints`.
+This is mostly done via the new function `TcSimplify.solveTopConstraints :: TcM a -> TcM (a, Bag EvBind)` which captures constraints and then solves them.
+The "top" in there is because there are no givens or skolems.

+The resulting `EvBind`s then must be dealt with.
+However, there is often no place to put them.
+(For example, consider a `data` declaration.)
+So, I convert the `EvBind`s to a coercion substitution (see `TcEvidence.evBindsSubst` and `TcEvidence.evBindsCvSubstEnv`) and inline the coercions.
+This operation doesn't work as expected if the `EvTerm`s in the `EvBind`s can't be converted cleanly to `Coercion`s.
+(This will happen with superclass equalities and with deferred type errors.)
+Currently, my implementation just fails in this case, often with an unbound variable during CoreLint.
+We obviously need a better story here, but I'm not quite sure of the best approach.

+(I am confident that *some* solution exists here.
+As a strawman, it is easy to detect when the `EvTerm` --\> `Coercion` conversion fails and we could issue an error.
+These errors would happen only with superclass equalities and deferred type errors, so they would be predictable and could be reasonably dealt with by programmers.
+Of course, I'd like to do better, but not having a solution to this particular problem isn't a dire situation.)

+- TcCanonical didn't change all that much.
+It now must canonicalize casts (see `TcCanonical.canEqCast`), but that's straightforward.
+The biggest wrinkle is that I retain the invariant that canonical equalities are still homogeneous.
+So, before producing the `CTyEqCan`, we must homogenize the kind.
+This is done in `TcCanonical.homogeniseRhsKind`, the implementation of which is unsurprising.

+- TcFlatten has a bit of a sorry story.
+It seems the following is a nice invariant to have: a flattened type always has a flattened kind.
+However, flattening now (even in HEAD) takes roles into account.
+Because the role of a kind coercion is representation, no matter the role of the type coercion, it only makes sense to say that a flattened type's kind is flattened with respect to *representational* equality.

+>
+> If we have `newtype Age = MkAge Int` and `data Proxy k (a :: k) = P` (where the kind parameter is explicit), flattening `Proxy Age` (w.r.t. nominal equality) gives us `(Proxy Age) |> (axAge -> <*>) :: Int -> *`, which is generally not what we want.
+See `Note [Kinds when flattening an AppTy]` in TcFlatten.
+This problem is surmountable, but this wrinkle demands more thought.
+There are several comments throughout TcFlatten about issues emanating from this one that will need to get fixed.

+- Final zonking (in TcHsSyn) now works with a `CvSubstEnv` extracted from the `EvBind`s.
+This is so that the zonked types used in `TyCon` definitions have their coercion variables inlined.
+It wouldn't work just to do zonking as before and then substitute, because we would need to zonk again, and then substitute again, etc. (Plus, we're sometimes in the typechecking knot, when we're forced to do it all in one pass.)

 ## Points of interest

 ### `TyVar` --\> `TyCoVar`